-ADOPTED by Direct Chancellor Approval, March 6, 2019
+ADOPTED by Direct Approval from the Chancellor, March 6, 2019

 2.4.12 Workplace Violence Prevention

 Purpose

 It is the policy of the Maricopa County Community College District to promote a safe environment for its employees, students, contractors, and visitors.
 MCCCD is committed to working with its employees to maintain an environment free from violence, threats of violence, harassment, intimidation, and other disruptive behavior.